Before doing this Bible study, please read the 1-minute devotion 3 Consequences and Attitudes Toward Sin.

 The Prophet Nathan brought God's rebuke to David:

-Sometimes Christians falsely assume that God does not judge our sins because we are redeemed, but that's not true.
+Sometimes Christians falsely assume that God does not punish our sins because we are redeemed, but that's not true.
+We don't suffer eternal punishment, but we still suffering earthly consequences.
+In rare cases, God removes earthly consequences, but that is not typical.

 verse 9: When we violate God's commands, we are "despising God's Word" and "doing evil in God's eyes."